Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.roleElement=false; xml.roleWrapper
 Element=false; xml.sequenceOffset=20; xml.type
 Element=false; xml.typeWrapperElement=false
-#@SECTION: 0..1 aggr This property can be used to specify an output
+0..1 aggr This property can be used to specify an output

 value for a conversion formula, if the value to be converted lies outside the plausibility limit.